facebook/rocksdb/docs/_posts/2021-10-08-ribbon-filter.markdown

 ## Generic recommendation
-If using `NewBloomFilterPolicy(bpk)` for a large persistent DB using compression, try using `NewRibbonFilterPolicy(bpk)` instead, which will generate Ribbon filters with during compaction and Bloom filters for flush, both with the same FP rate as the old setting.
+If using `NewBloomFilterPolicy(bpk)` for a large persistent DB using compression, try using `NewRibbonFilterPolicy(bpk)` instead, which will generate Ribbon filters during compaction and Bloom filters for flush, both with the same FP rate as the old setting.
 Once new SST files are generated under the new policy, this should free up some memory for more caching without much effect on burst or sustained